 If you are low-income (<$20K), you could qualify for state-based Medicaid.

-If you are under 30 and make less than $48K, you may qualify for a federal subsidy for the same plan on the exchange but it would still cost more compared to last year.
+If you are under 30 and make less than $48K, you may qualify for a federal subsidy for the same plan on the exchange, but it would still cost more than last year.